-Its intent is to foster Membership engagement by addressing long-standing priorities for ICSU members in developing science education, outreach and public engagement activities, and to mobilise resources for international scientific collaboration.
+The intent of the Grants Programme was to foster Membership engagement by addressing long-standing priorities for the ISC members in developing science education, outreach and public engagement activities, and to mobilize resources for international scientific collaboration.

-The Grants Programme is competitive and peer-reviewed.
-Proposals must be led jointly by at least 2 ICSU Scientific Unions.
-Proposals must focus on innovative, international, and multidisciplinary work that supports ICSU’s strategic priorities.
+The Grants Programme was competitive and peer-reviewed.
+Proposals needed to be led jointly by at least 2 ISC Scientific Unions.
+Proposals needed to focus on innovative, international, and multidisciplinary work that supports ISC’s strategic priorities.

 Key facts and figures